swiftlang/swift-org-website/documentation/cxx-interop/index.md

 ## Using C++ Types and Functions in Swift

-A wide array of C++ types and functions can be used from Swift.
+A wide array of C++ types and functions can be used directly from Swift.
 This section goes over the fundamentals of how the supported types and functions can be used from Swift.

 ### Calling C++ Functions